hetznercloud/cli/docs/reference/manual/hcloud_load-balancer_update-service.md

-      --health-check-http-path string            The path we request when performing a http health check --health-check-http-response string        The response we expect to determine a target as healthy --health-check-http-status-codes strings   List of status codes we expect to determine a target as healthy --health-check-http-tls                    Determine if the health check should verify if the target answers with a valid TLS certificate
+      --health-check-http-path string            The path we request when performing a http health check --health-check-http-response string        The response we expect to determine a target as healthy --health-check-http-status-codes strings   List of status codes we expect to determine a target as healthy --health-check-http-tls                    Determine if the health check should verify if the target answers with a valid TLS certificate (true, false)
       --health-check-interval duration           The interval the health check is performed (default 15s) --health-check-port int                    The port the health check is performed over --health-check-protocol string             The protocol the health check is performed over